 So you finally decided to buckle down and get the dog training session your fluffy friend needs.
-But there are a few things you need to get together before you start your session.
-Just as you prepare for a day at a doggy daycare facility or the groomers, you have to prepare your pet for time with the trainer.
+But there are a few things you need to get together before starting your session.
+Just as you prepare for a day at a doggy daycare facility or the groomers, you must prepare your pet for time with the trainer.
 But it’s not a difficult task if you have a game plan in mind.
 Here are a few tips to get you and your furry friend ready for training.

-The leash and the collar are some of the most important items to bring to your dog training session.
+The leash and the collar are essential items to bring to your dog training session.
 Without these two items, it will be hard to control your pet or make her learn a command or trick.
 Check with the dog trainer for any recommendations of collars or leashes that work best in the training session.
 Pack an extra leash and collar, too.

 If you have a high-energy dog or a young pup, he may have extra energy to burn.
-It doesn’t have to be a hike up a hill or a full session at your local dog park, either.
 Take a little of the energy down a notch by taking him for a walk.
-This will help your dog to be as calm as possible when attending the session and to give him a little exercise.
+This will help your dog be as calm as possible when attending the session and give him a little exercise.
+It doesn’t have to be a hike up a hill or an entire session at your local dog park, either.

-Treats and toys work to enhance learning during your training sessions and can be essential for training.
-When your dog does a good job, it’s important to reward her.
+Treats and toys enhance learning during your training sessions and can be essential for training.
+When your dog does a good job, rewarding her is crucial.
 This can best be performed through praise.
 You can also pack her favorite treat to make learning fun and delicious at the same time.
-Make sure it is a small, chewable treat so your puppy doesn’t focus on snacking instead of understanding the process of receiving a reward after doing an acceptable action.
+Make sure it is a small, chewable treat, so your puppy doesn’t focus on snacking instead of understanding the process of receiving a reward after doing an acceptable action.
 You can also pack a favorite toy that can hold her interest.

 Starting training sessions with your dog is a special treat.
 Your first dog training session can be easy and fun for both you and Fido when you prepare in advance.
 Just follow these tips for a smooth first session.